Orthogonal Bases

 Solution.
 Let

-C’&=C-\frac{C\cdot A’}{A’\cdot A’}-\frac{C\cdot B’}{B’\cdot B’}B’\\
+\begin{align*} A’&=A,\\ B’&=B-\frac{B\cdot A’}{A’\cdot A’}A’\\ &=\frac{1}{3}(4,-5,0,1),\\ C’&=C-\frac{C\cdot A’}{A’\cdot A’}-\frac{C\cdot B’}{B’\cdot B’}B’\\ &=\frac{1}{7}(-4,-2,-7,6). \end{align*}

-Then $A’,B’,C’$ is an orthogonal basis.
+Then A’,B’,C’ is an orthogonal basis.
 We obtain an orthonormal basis by normilizing each basis member:

 Theorem.
-Let $V$ be a vector space of dimension $n$ with a positive definite scalar product $\langle\ ,\ \rangle$.
-Let $\{w_1,\cdots,w_r,u_1,\cdots,u_s\}$ with $r+s=n$ be an orthonormal basis of $V$.
-Let $W$ be a subspace generated by $w_1,\cdots,w_r$ and let $U$ be a subspace generated by $u_1,\cdots,u_s$.
-Then $U=W^{\perp}$ and $\dim V=\dim W+\dim W^{\perp}$.
+Let V be a vector space of dimension n with a positive definite scalar product \langle\ ,\ \rangle.
+Let \{w_1,\cdots,w_r,u_1,\cdots,u_s\} with r+s=n be an orthonormal basis of V. Let W be a subspace generated by w_1,\cdots,w_r and let U be a subspace generated by u_1,\cdots,u_s.
+Then U=W^{\perp} and \dim V=\dim W+\dim W^{\perp}.

 Leave a Reply